History of hypertext: History

 Recorders of information have long looked for ways to categorize and compile it.
 There are various methods of arranging layers of references/annotations within a document.
 Other reference works (for example dictionaries, encyclopaedias) also developed a precursor to hypertext: the setting of certain words in small capital letters, indicating that an entry existed for that term within the same reference work.
 Sometimes the term would be preceded by an index, ☞like this, or an arrow, ➧like this.
-Janet Murray has referenced Jorge Luis Borges' "The Garden of Forking Paths" as a precursor to the hypertext novel and aesthetic: